 Pour normal saline into a clean container and warm it in a microwave or mix up the sea salt with warm water.
 The solution should be the temperature of a drinkable hot beverage.
 Distilled water is best, and bottled water is a second choice; depending on your local water quality, you may need to avoid tap water unless it is filtered or first brought to a full boil for a minute or longer and then allowed to cool sufficiently before use.
 Even if you believe your water supply is clean, should you experience difficulty healing, use cleaner water for your saline soaks and final rinses.

-Soak your piercing in saline solution for five to ten minutes at least once or twice daily, optimally prior to showering (which will rinse away the salt crystals and piercing secretions).
+Soak your piercing in saline solution for five minutes at least once or twice daily, optimally prior to showering (which will rinse away the salt crystals and piercing secretions).
 If you’re not on your way to the shower, follow your saline treatment with a thorough clear water rinse to remove any residue and debris from the wound, as dried salt crystals and piercing crusties are sharp and can cause damage.
 Dry with clean paper products.
 Cotton swabs or sterile gauze squares are helpful for drying ears, navels, and other spots that have nooks and crannies.
 They can also be used to remove any stubborn matter that remains following a soak.
 Additional soaks to remove matter can last just a minute or two, but the brief duration won’t produce all of the benefits as described in “The Soak,” above.

 Depending on the location of your piercing, a mug, glass, or shallow bowl can be an appropriate soaking vessel.
 A cup or shot glass is perfect for a navel or nipple piercing.
 Just lean forward and seal the container of solution over the area to create a vacuum.
 Keep a clean cloth or paper towel handy in case of leaks.
 For an ear piercing, use a smallncup or lay your ear inside a shallow bowl.
 A mug or small bowl can be used for soaking a genital piercing, depending on its placement.
 Saturate a sterile gauze pad in saline solution to form a small compress for hard-to-soak spots.
 Disposable cups are a safe (if not environmentally friendly) option; you can also use clean kitchenware.
 Before use, clean reusable soaking containers in hot soapy water or in a dishwasher.